reesamu/Innovation-Summit-2025/docs/additional-resources/code-of-conduct.md

 ## Making a Report

-If you believe you’re experiencing or have experienced unacceptable behavior that is counter to this code of conduct, or you are witness to this behavior happening to someone else, we encourage you to contact our DEI lead:
+If you believe you’re experiencing or have experienced unacceptable behavior that is counter to this code of conduct, or you are witness to this behavior happening to someone else, we encourage you to contact our ACI lead:

 - **Susan Sullivan, CIRES**
   - Email: [susan.sullivan@colorado.edu](mailto:susan.sullivan@colorado.edu)

 You may also choose to anonymously report behavior to ESIIL using [this form](#).

-The DEI team will keep reports as confidential as possible.
+The ACI team will keep reports as confidential as possible.
 However, as mandatory reporters, we have an obligation to report alleged protected class violations to our home institution or to law enforcement.

 ### Specifically: